The Challenge II Program

 Students may work from the Saxon resource or any other math book of their choice as the nature of discussion and problem-solving employs the universal building blocks of algebra and geometry.

-Students will recognize math in the geometry of nature, the proportions of art, and the ratios of music.
+Students recognize math in the geometry of nature, the proportions of art, and the ratios of music.

-Formal Logic 1 (First Semester)
+Traditional Logic II (First Semester)

 On a deeper level, students gain an appreciation of logic as it serves to lead them from one truth to another and to a basic understanding of the Christian theory of knowledge.